 Some changes are easy and quick to implement, while others may take a while.
 Once you start to get other parents, students, and teachers involved, you may be surprised at how many like-minded individuals there are at your school.
-Be sure to take pictures of participants and and document their accomplishments in the student yearbook.
-It will give them incentive to keep up the good work!
+Be sure to take pictures of participants and document their accomplishments in the student yearbook.
+It will give them an incentive to keep up the good work!